voipbin/monorepo/docsdev/source/common_struct_address.rst

 =========== ============
 Type        Description
 =========== ============
-agent       Used for calling to the agent endpoint    Used for calling to endpoint(extension@domain) sip         SIP type address. tel         Telephone type address.
+agent       Used for calling to the agent(target must be the agent's id) endpoint    Used for calling to endpoint(extension@domain) sip         SIP type address. tel         Telephone type address.